yanwai13/Vet-Clinic-Patient-Mgt-App/README.md

 /***Newly Update on Mar 16, 2024 <br/>
 <b>Incorporate a search functionality enabling the user to search patient by their name, get the queue position and access their details.</b>**/
 Project Structure<br/>

+Summary of the project <br/>

+This application empowers the animal clinic staff to effectively organize the queue of sick pets by considering severity, continuity, and time.
+The medical team can effortlessly enter the pet's name, sick name, and severity, continuity, and time indicators.
+Subsequently, the system automatically reorders the queue, prioritizing pets with higher scores based on the calculated severity, continuity, and time factors.
+This ensures that the veterinarian attends to the patient (pet) with the highest calculated score first.

+Motivation <br/>
+The veterinary industry has experienced significant growth since the turn of the millennium.
+Having worked part-time as an ecommerce analyst for several years in a clinic chain, I've observed that the medical staff operates more efficiently when the systems utilize a Priority Queue as a collection class to manage the insertion of more serious cases.
+The Priority Queue is structured based on Linked Lists to store data but employs distinct algorithms for handling enqueue and dequeue operations.
+It was my 2022 school project on data structures, and I start to revamp the whole by simplifying the entire project using C#.
+I incorporated various software patterns, such as Factory and Decorator, to streamline and enhance the project.

 The structure can be divided into 3 parts
 1. Base Class
 a.
 LinkedList